 On May 10, 1908, three years after her mother's death, Jarvis held a memorial ceremony to honor her mother and all mothers at Andrews Methodist Episcopal Church, now known as the International Mother's Day Shrine in Grafton, thus marking the first official observance of Mother's Day.
 The International Mother's Day Shrine has been designated a National Historic Landmark since October 5, 1992.

-On Sunday, May 9, 1914, President Woodrow Wilson issues a presidential proclamation that officially establishes the first national Mother’s Day holiday to celebrate America’s mothers.
+On Sunday, May 9, 1914, President Woodrow Wilson issued a presidential proclamation that officially established the first national Mother’s Day holiday to celebrate America’s mothers.

 Andrews Methodist Episcopal Church

 International Mother’s Day Shrine